Thomas Verner Moore: Early life

-Moore was born on October 22, 1877 in Louisville, Kentucky.
-He was named after his grandfather, a Presbertyrian minister who was once a Moderator of the General Assembly of the Presbyterian Church in the United States.
+Moore was born on October 22, 1877, in Louisville, Kentucky.
+He was named after his grandfather, a Presbyterian minister who was once a Moderator of the General Assembly of the Presbyterian Church in the United States.
 In 1896, he entered the Paulist Fathers, and he was ordained as a member in 1901.
 In 1903, he earned his doctorate in psychology from the Catholic University of America under the supervision of Edward A. Pace.
 In 1904, he published his dissertation as a monograph under the title "A Study in Reaction Time and Movement".
-He then traveled to Leipzig, Germany to study with Wilhelm Wundt before returning to the United States.
+He then traveled to Leipzig, Germany, to study with Wilhelm Wundt before returning to the United States.
 In these early years he wrote some articles for the Catholic Encyclopedia.

 Career

 In 1910, at the University of California, Moore published "The Process of Abstraction", based on research he had begun while studying with Wundt.
 Also in 1910, he joined the faculty of the Catholic University of America as an instructor.
 In 1915, he received his M.D. from Johns Hopkins School of Medicine, after which he worked as a psychiatrist with the American Expeditionary Forces in Europe during World War I. From 1916 to 1918, he founded and ran a children's psychiatric clinic in Washington, D. C. This clinic also gave psychiatric training to psychology students, making it the first school in the United States to do so as a regular part of the psychology curriculum.
 He then returned to the Catholic University of America, where he became head of the department of psychology and psychiatry in 1939.
 Later in his life, at the age of forty-two, he left the Paulist Order and became a Benedictine instead.
-In 1924, he helped to found a Benedictine Priory (now known as St. Anselm's Abbey) in Washington, D. C. In 1926, he established the Saint Gertrude's School of Arts and Crafts, a school for mentally retarded children, also in Washington, D. C..
+In 1924, he helped to found a Benedictine Priory (now known as St. Anselm's Abbey) in Washington, D. C. In 1926, he established the Saint Gertrude's School of Arts and Crafts, a school for intellectually disabled children, also in Washington, D. C..
 Moore and the monks of St. Anselm's opened a secondary school, then known as the Priory School and now called St. Anselm's Abbey School, in 1942.
 He retired from the Catholic University of America's faculty in 1947.